How To Add or Edit WhatsApp Custom Emoticons

 WhatsApp already offers a large number of default emoticons in its chat window but still, you can add/edit custom Emoticons for your chat window.

 – You can use your brand/company logo with your promotion message.

-– You can have fun by adding old Disney characters in it.
+– You can have fun by adding old Disney characters to it.

 – Amaze others with this trick and be a Pro.